We are thrilled to be in this month's issue of British Vogue!

 These darling 24 Karat gold earrings are delicate and sweet, and have a design that is so current!
-In fact, the pair is modeled after an ancient Roman example now in the Metropolitan Museum of Art, in New York, and feature the distinctive and characteristic Roman hook at the back.
+In fact, the pair is modeled after an ancient Roman example, and feature the distinctive and characteristic Roman hook at the back.
 The design on the front was a very popular motif in Roman art, and while it appears to depict a heart, it was, in fact, a full and beautiful ivy leaf.
 As one of the attributes of the god Dionysus, ivy was a powerful symbol associated with eternal happiness.

 One prominent Octavia in Roman times was Octavia the Younger (69 - 11 BC), the younger sister of the leader under whom Rome would become an empire, Octavian/Augustus.
 This Octavia was also the fourth wife of Mark Antony, with whom she had two daughters before he divorced her to live with Queen Cleopatra VII of Egypt.
 As a powerful member of the imperial family, Octavia was admired for her strength, loyalty, humanity, and the fact that she was, by all accounts, the perfect Roman matron.

 "[Augustus] was exceedingly fond of his sister, who was, as the saying is, a wonder of a woman...[possessing] great beauty, intelligence and dignity." - Plutarch (first/second century AD), Antony, 31.1-2

 Our 24 Karat gold earrings are available for $1,025.

 Overall height: 2.5 cm (1 in)